 Understanding the Common Reporting Standard

-To implement the automatic exchange of information, the standard is based on the combined action of:
+The implementation of automatic exchange of information is based on the combined action:

-- financial institutions, which must report annually to their local tax authority "non-resident" clients, their account balance and the financial income they have received in that year;
+• financial institutions that must report annually to their local tax authority’s "non-resident" clients, their account balances and the financial income they paid to them over the year,